oldpocket/ARAIS/README.md

 ARAIS is a Recursive Acronym for an IoT Server

 ## What it is ##
 Welcome to ARAIS.
-ARAIS is an IoT server, written in PHP, using a very small list of dependences.
-It use MySQL for data storage and provide a very clean REST collection of APIs, to make it easy to be consumed by small IoT devices.
+ARAIS is an IoT server, written in PHP, using no dependences at all.
+Everything it needs is part of the code.
+It use SQLite for data storage and provide a very clean REST collection of APIs, to make it easy to be consumed by small IoT devices.

 The collection of APIs can handle device and sensors registration, save and retrieve data from sensors and also the users and permissions management.

 It use JWT to garatee the data integrity, and provide authentication and authorization compoenents as well.

 The goal of this project is not to replace complex IoT servers already in the market, but provide a lightweight solution for the hobbist that have some knowledge and skills as a PHP developer.

+The final result is so simple and light that I can run it inside my NAS server at home using PHP 5.5 and Lighttpd webserver or in a free hosting server with Apache and lots the restricions (I run it at AwardSpace with a free account).

 ## Motivation ##